10 more aid trucks near Lachin corridor: Paris pressure on Baku

 “What is happening today in Nagorno-Karabakh is akin to genocide.
-We call on the French President to use the position the country holds in the UN Security Council to adopt a resolution on the Karabakh issue,” said Paris Mayor Anne Hidalgo.
+We call on the French President to use the position the country holds in the UN Security Council to adopt a resolution on the Karabakh issue,” Paris Mayor Anne Hidalgo said.

-She arrived in Armenia together with a representative delegation.
-All its members accompanied the French humanitarian aid intended for the Armenians of the unrecognised NKR.
-The Mayor of Paris regarded the blockade of 120 thousand people by Azerbaijan as a blatant attempt of ethnic cleansing.
+She arrived in Armenia together with a representative delegation, whose members accompanied the French humanitarian aid intended for the Armenians of the unrecognized NKR.
+The Mayor of Paris regards the blockade of 120,000 people by Azerbaijan as a blatant attempt of ethnic cleansing.
 She announced that the French delegation “came to witness and condemn what is happening”.

 At the time of publication, there was no information about the possibility of unblocking the Lachin corridor, and it is not clear whether the aid will be delivered to its destination.